 The answer to this question depends on many factors.
 The more severe your injuries, the longer you will need to receive medical treatment for them.
 It is unwise to settle your case without including the cost of all your medical treatment: past, present and future.
 On average, NC Personal Injury Cases can take a year to settle without the need of going to trial.
 Trial will extend the time necessary to settle your case.
-The decision to take your case to should be discussed with a Raleigh Personal Injury Lawyer.
+The decision to pursue litigation should be discussed with a Raleigh Personal Injury Lawyer.

 What can I be compensated for?

-A lost wage claim is a claim that a motor vehicle accident victim can assert against an at-fault driver for losing time from work because of his or her injuries.
-In order to seek recovery for a lost wage claim, an injured accident victim has to have documentation of the actual days he or she has missed from work due their injuries.
-Lost wage documentation must be verified by the injured accident victim’s employer.
-The employer should provide payroll records stating how many days the accident victim missed from work and the injured accident victim’s rate of pay.
+A victim can assert a claim against the at-fault party for losing time from work because of his/her injuries.
+In order to seek recovery for lost wages, an injured person must document the actual days he/she missed due to their serious injury and this must be verified by their employer.
+The employer should provide payroll records stating how many days were missed from work and the injured victim’s rate of pay.
 Self employed individuals should read Lost Wages and Earning Capacity.

 Pain and Suffering

-If your personal injury was caused by the negligence of another, you may be entitled to pain and suffering damages.
 Pain and Suffering in NC personal injury cases covers the physical pain and mental suffering that a victim has to endure due to the injury they have sustained.
 If you break your leg, you will experience not only physical pain but also mental and emotional distress.
 Unfortunately, injuries can leave us with scars that affect our self-esteem.
-You could develop depression, anxiety or post-traumatic stress disorder after your injury.
+You could develop depression, anxiety, vehophobia or post-traumatic stress disorder after your injury.
 This is what pain and suffering damages attempt to compensate you for.

 Medical Expenses- Past, Present and Future

-In North Carolina, the at-fault party is responsible for paying an injured accident victim’s accident-related medical expenses that resulted from the at-fault party’s negligent actions.
-However, receiving reimbursement for accident-related medical treatment from the at-fault driver’s insurance company can often times be a lengthy process, and medical providers want to be paid immediately for their rendered services.
-That’s when injured accident victims file their accident-related medical treatment on their private or government issued health insurance.
+In North Carolina, the at-fault party is responsible for paying accident-related medical expenses that resulted from the at-fault party’s negligent actions.
+However, receiving compensation from the at-fault driver’s insurance company can be a lengthy process, and medical providers want to be paid immediately for their rendered services.
+Many victims file their accident-related medical treatment on their private or government issued health insurance.

 There are no laws in North Carolina that prevent people who have been injured in an automobile accident from filing their accident-related medical treatment with their own health insurance company.
 In many cases an accident victim’s health insurance company will pay some, if not all of their accident-related medical expense.
 However, certain victim’s health insurance companies can, and do, expect reimbursement of those expenses when a NC Personal Injury case settles.
-Read our post Paying for Auto Accident Related Medical Treatment.
+Read Medical Bills After a NC Car Accident.

 Unfortunately, chronic conditions from accident injuries can arise and result in life-long disability (i.e. spinal cord injury or traumatic brain injury).
-The cost of your or your loved one’s current and future medical expenses should be taken into consideration when thinking of settling a personal injury claim.
+The cost of past, current and future medical expenses should be taken into consideration when thinking of settling a personal injury claim.

 Scarring and Disfigurement

-Unfortunately, sometimes the injuries a person suffers as a result of the negligence of another results in permanent scarring or disfigurement.
-NC law provides that damages for personal injury includes fair compensation for the scarring or disfigurement which a victim suffers as a proximate result of the at-fault party’s negligence.
-Much like pain and suffering compensation, the amount of compensation for permanent scarring or disfigurement is determined by the extent of the alteration of the claimant’s physical appearance, and the embarrassment and mental suffering the individual will endure as a proximate result of the defendant’s negligence.
+Unfortunately, injury can result in permanent scarring or disfigurement.
+Damages for personal injury includes fair compensation for the scarring or disfigurement which a victim suffers as a proximate result of the at-fault party’s negligence.
+Much like pain and suffering compensation, the amount of compensation for permanent scarring or disfigurement is determined by the extent of the alteration of the claimant’s physical appearance, and the embarrassment and mental suffering the individual will endure as a proximate result of the wrongful conduct.